Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 in charge of policing the occupied territories in the East, but after the Operation Barbarossa they became increasingly involved in the mass shootings of Polish Jews.
-Ordinary Men is the story of one such unit—
+Ordinary Men is the story of one such unit:
 [Reserve Police Battalion 101](https://en.wikipedia.org/wiki/Reserve_Police_Battalion_101).

-Reserve Police Battalion 101 was a unit of around 500 people, directly involved in killing of at least 38000 Jews, but also responsible for deportations of even more Jews to death camps.
+Reserve Police Battalion 101 was the unit of around 500 people, directly involved in killing of at least 38000 Jews, but also responsible for deportations of even more Jews to the death camps.
 During the first few years of war, they were mostly assigned to the guard duty in Poland, until one morning in July 1942 the orders came that 1500 Jews from